Court Bonds Explained

 Court bonds span a few different types of surety bonds that are required by courts in a range of cases.
 Individuals or entities may be asked to post such bonds in order to guarantee their trustworthiness, compliance with court decisions, and fulfillment of court-ordered responsibilities.

 The most common court bonds are appeal bonds, which are required from a litigant who appeals a court’s judgment, and fiduciary bonds, also known as probate bonds, which are necessary when a fiduciary is appointed by a probate court.

 Just like other kinds of surety bonds, court bonds constitute a three-party contractual agreement.
-The principal is the entity required to post the bond, usually a fiduciary or an appellant.
-In the general case, the obligee is the respective court, and the surety is the bond underwriter that guarantees for the principal.
+The principal is the individual or entity required to post the bond.
+In the general case, the obligee is the respective court, and the surety is the bond underwriter that guarantees and vouches for the principal.

 The purpose of court bonds is to protect the obligee in case the principal of the bond does not fulfill their duties, and transgresses from the agreement settled in the bond.
-Court bonds are used to decrease the chances of financial losses, and to guarantee compliance with court decisions.
+Court bonds are used to decrease the chances of financial losses, and are also a way to guarantee compliance with court decisions.